Appointments

 Some of the changes you are seeing in general practice began before the pandemic and were speeded up in response to the arrival of Covid-19.

-Many GP surgery websites now include GP forms which can be ussed to request an appointment, get help and advbice or ask other questions.
+Many GP surgery websites now include GP forms which can be ussed to request an appointment, get help and advice or ask other questions.
 You can still call the surgery or visit in person.
 Whichever way you contact your GP practice, trained members of the reception team will ask you what you need help with.
-It is not because they are nosy, it's because they need to know who it's best to book you in with, and it's entirely confidential.
+It is not because they are nosey, it's because they need to know who it's best to book you in with, and it's entirely confidential.

 Once they know why you're requesting an appointment, they can determine who's the most suitable person for you to see.
 It's all done under the supervision and guidance of GPs, so if someone is unsure about your case, it will bepased on to a doctor or another senior clinician to assess.